Ahmed-Osama-Salem/Blog-Nextjs/README.md

 ## Libraries and Tools Used

-- **Tailwind CSS**: Used for writing styles.
-Tailwind CSS is a utility-first CSS framework that allows for rapid UI development.
+- **Next.js**: Next.js is a React framework used for building server-rendered React applications.

+- **TypeScript**: TypeScript is used to provide static typing for JavaScript.
+This enhances code quality and developer productivity by catching type-related errors early in development.

 - **Axios**: Employed for handling HTTP requests.
 Axios is a popular JavaScript library for making asynchronous HTTP requests to REST APIs.